The Rainbow Warrior in Mumbai waters

-Greenpeace India campaigns to protect India’s forests, for clean air and water, to promote solar power, to prevent the dangerous impacts of climate change and nuclear power, for safe food and ecological farming and to protect freedom of speech.
+Greenpeace India campaigns to protect India’s forests, for clean air and water, to promote renewable energy especially solar power, to prevent the dangerous impacts of climate change and nuclear power, for safe food and ecological farming and to protect freedom of speech.
 We also provide tools and resources for you to plan your own campaigns on issues you care about.

 Greenpeace started in 1971 with a small group of volunteers organising a music concert to raise funds to sail a boat from Vancouver to Amchitka to protest against US militarism and the testing of nuclear weapons.
 The tests went ahead but the protests gave birth to a new idea – Greenpeace.

 44 years on each Greenpeace office decides its own campaign priorities working together to create a global framework;

 - Catalysing an energy revolution to address the number one threat facing our planet: climate change.
 In India we actively campaign to promote solar power.

 - Defending our oceans by challenging wasteful and destructive fishing, and creating a global network of marine reserves.

 - Protecting the world’s ancient forests the animals, plants and people that depend on them.
 In India we have successfully campaigned to protect the forests of Mahan.